Supporting current and future workforce needs

 The Forestry and Wood Processing Workforce Council

-The Forestry and Wood Processing Workforce Council has been established to oversee the actions specific to developing workforce capability and capacity for forestry and wood processing.
-It will take the lead in the sector's workforce development challenges.
+The Forestry and Wood Processing Workforce Council was established to oversee the actions specific to developing workforce capability and capacity for forestry and wood processing.
+It took the lead in addressing the sector's workforce development challenges.

-The council will collaborate with the Food and Fibre Skills Establishment Group and the sector to ensure that the workforce development needs across the wider primary sector are considered and aligned.
+The council worked with the Food and Fibre Skills Establishment Group and the sector to ensure that the workforce development needs across the wider primary sector were considered and aligned.

 Council communications